How postmen, and their wives, may help set India's monetary policy

 Large swathes of rural northeastern and central India are essentially controlled by militants in long-running ethnic and Naxalite insurgencies, one of the more extreme factors making it difficult to gather data.

-“Half of the month here businesses remain shut due to strikes called by various organizations or there are other problems related to militancy,” said another postman, who also declined to be identified.
+“Half of the month here businesses remain shut due to strikes called by various organisations or there are other problems related to militancy,” said another postman, who also declined to be identified.

 Pronab Sen, head of the National Statistical Commission and Anant’s predecessor as India’s chief statistician, said that until the CPI index builds long-term data, the central bank should use both the CPI and WPI to set monetary policy.